 A good copywriter can write a decent text in every language, once he knows the language and the topic.
 A great writer is great because he writes about a topic that is close to him.
 And you’ll get the amazing stuff when you can write about the topics that have a connection to your own heart and soul and in the language(s) that are close to you.
 For me that’s English and my native language: Flemish Dutch.

-For your information: Belgium and the Netherlands are right next to each other, but they are so different in so many ways, including the language.
-But I like their straight forward style 😀 .
+For your information: Belgium and the Netherlands are neighbors, but they are so different in so many ways, including the language.
+But I like their straight forward style.

 PS: Want to know the meaning behind the name of my blog?
 Check out this article.